 The Black Rascal Creek Flood Control Project is a multi-benefit project that contributes to many CVFPP goals.
-This project is in Merced County within the Black Rascal Creek watershed east of the City of Merced.
-Franklin-Beachwood is a DAC located west of the City of Merced that has a history of significant flooding.
-The Black Rascal Creek Flood Control Project will provide flood protection up to a 100-year event for Franklin-Beachwood and contribute towards 200-year level of protection for the City of Merced.
+This project is in Merced County within the Black Rascal Creek watershed east of the city of Merced.
+Franklin-Beachwood is a DAC located west of Merced that has a history of significant flooding.
+The Black Rascal Creek Flood Control Project will provide flood protection up to a 100-year event for Franklin-Beachwood and contribute towards 200-year level of protection for the city of Merced.